On the Liouville property for fully nonlinear equations with superlinear first-order terms: Introduction

-Other results for fully nonlinear equations having at most linear growth in the gradient have been obtained in \cite{Rossi}, under conditions at infinity on the coefficients.
+Other results for fully nonlinear equations having at most linear growth in the gradient have been obtained in \cite{Rossi}, under suitable conditions at infinity on the coefficients.
 The approach is based on a strong maximum principle and the construction of suitable test functions.
 We refer to the references given in \cite{Rossi} for further results on semi-linear and quasi-linear equations under similar conditions on the coefficients.

 More general approaches to handle Bellman-Isaacs equations (even those driven by the $p$-Laplacian and/or set on exterior domains) have been developed in \cite{AScpde, ASannali} by S. Armstrong and B. Sirakov.
 The results obtained in \cite{ASannali} are based again on maximum principles arguments and the analysis of ``fundamental solutions" to such operators initiated in \cite{ArmstrongCPAM}.
 These somehow extended \cite[Theorem 4.1]{CLeoni} to a wider framework when the equation is perturbed by zero-th order terms.
 Instead, the results in \cite{AScpde} are based on a quantitative version of the strong maximum principle, cf \cite[Theorem 3.3]{AScpde}, and the method of proof allows to encompass both equations driven by Bellman-Isaacs and $p$-Laplacian operators.
+We emphasize that the dividing exponent implying the Liouville property in the general case of a Bellman-Isaacs operator is not explicit as in the case of rotationally invariant operators, as it depends on the intrinsic dimension of its fundamental solution.